bitcart/bitcart/CONTRIBUTING.md

 If you want to understand how BitcartCC works or want to debug an issue, you'll want to get the source, and set up dependencies.

 As BitcartCC ecosystem consists of many repositories, installation instructions will differ.
-This wiki contains coding guidelines for all repositories, plus instructions how to setup the environment in central repository.
+This file contains coding guidelines for all repositories, plus instructions how to setup the environment in central repository.

 ### Getting the sources